MicrosoftDocs/microsoft-365-community/community/microsoft365-maturity-model--infrastructure.md

 ![Storage](media/microsoft365-maturity-model--infrastructure/Storage.png)

 - There is no knowledge of storage used across the organization (until they get a bill).
 This extends to types and location of storage.
 Storage frequently includes use of removable drives, DVDs, personal storage, and isolated PCs.
-- There is no control, management, or standards of storage devices
+- There is no control, management, or standards of storage devices.
 - Access control to storage is largely absent; people have access to things they shouldn't and don't have access to things they should.
 - No backup for significant proportions of the storage.
 Backup strategies have not been developed, implemented, or tested.